 The safety and well-being of our customers and colleagues is always our number one priority – we are following government guidance for everyone to stay at home and stay safe.
 We are working hard to deliver essential services and support, please see information below;

-We are aware that a number of our customers may have an appointment scheduled for a gas safety check or electrical test.
-These checks are mandatory for the continued safety of your home.
-We do however recognise the need to protect our customers and our contractors.
-If you have an appointment for a gas safety check or electrical test and you are currently in self isolation please contact us immediately on 0161 218 1944.
+If you have an appointment for a gas safety check or electrical test and you are currently in self isolation with symptoms of Covid-19 or a confirmed diagnoses please contact us immediately on 0161 218 1944.
 We will rearrange the appointment for 14 days after you have commenced self isolation.
-As these checks are mandatory we will be unable to cancel the appointment indefinitely as we must ensure they checks are carried out on or before their due date.

 Furniture recycling and furnished tenancies